-Easy Asian Salmon Recipe – this recipe is packed with flavor, comes together so easily and family-friendly!
+Easy Ginger Sesame Salmon – this recipe is packed with flavor, comes together so easily and family-friendly!
 Don’t forget to make extra so you have some to take to work for lunch the next day!!!
-And the asian salmon glaze/marinade will become a favorite for sure!!
+And the ginger sesame salmon glaze/marinade will become a favorite for sure!!

 Everyone in your family will LOVE this super easy weeknight recipe!!!